Publisert 20.09.2024

 Three people are standing next to each other in a rightly lit room.

-Från vänster: Vanja Hamidi, David Kozma och Luthando Jamda.
+Från vänster: Vanja Hamidi Isacson, David Kozma och Luthando Jamda.
 Foto: Susanne Næss Nielsen

 Actor and director David Kozma and playwright and artistic researcher Vanja Hamidi Isacson have been selected as artists-in-residence at Davvi – Centre for Performing Arts in Hammerfest, Norway.